 Interagency Council on Homelessness

-All children need stable homes to succeed in school, develop healthy relationships with their peers and community, and eventually contribute to society as adults.
-All adults and families need stable homes to sustain health, employment, connection to community, and overall well-being.
+Minnesotans need stable homes to sustain health, employment, connection to community, and overall well-being.
 In short, stable housing provides a critical platform for success.
 Without it, children, adults, families and communities suffer.

 Minnesota’s Plan to Prevent and End Homelessness

-This plan focuses on solving the most egregious form of housing instability: homelessness.
+Heading Home advances the vision of housing stability for all Minnesotans while focusing on solving the most egregious form of housing instability: homelessness.
 It recognizes that by preventing and ending homelessness, we will create a foundation for success for a broad spectrum of Minnesotans whose housing stability is continually at risk.

 Results have been promising:

 While there has been progress, Minnesota still has a long way to go.
 In the fall of 2017, Minnesota will be updating Heading Home: Minnesota’s Plan to Prevent and End Homelessness for the next two to three years.